Homeland Security: The UDC Edge

 In consultation with faculty, students are able to create a specialized academic concentration within the homeland security graduate program that suits their needs and interests.
 Examples of selected concentrations include:

 - Terrorism and counter-terrorism

 The program, typically, requires 18 months to a two (2) year period to complete as a full-time student.
 However, the degree can be pursued on a part-time basis.
 A positive feature of the Homeland Security program is evening classes that are convenient for students who are working full-time while pursuing a degree.

 Student Organizations and Activities in the UDC Homeland Security Program

-Co-curricular opportunities include forums, symposiums, conferences and internships that all take advantage of the program’s central location in the nation’s capital.
-Events and other program information are frequently posted to the departmental blog.
+Co-curricular opportunities include forums, symposiums, conferences and internships that take advantage of the central location of the Homeland Security program in the nation’s capital.
+Events and other program information are frequently posted to the program blog.

-Students get to observe and participate directly in government activities, such as State Department security briefings.
-You may also work with faculty on both funded and unfunded research projects in a range of homeland security areas directly for government agency clients.
+Students observe and participate directly in government activities, such as State Department security briefings.
+They also work with faculty on both funded and unfunded research projects addressing a range of homeland security areas directly for government agency clients.

 Faculty Spotlight: UDC Homeland Security Program